 GRP Estuary Cruiser

 It takes me about two years to design a boat, as each idea has to be critically thought through and undergo a number of modifications.
-It took two years to build and then further time to refine the sailing shell.
+This boat took two years to build and then further time to refine the sailing shell.
 This is some of the fundamental information behind the evolution of this boat.
 The 5year build mentioned earlier related to constructing Starship.

 The mainhull cross-section for the cruising trimaran was evolved by Derek Kelsall.
 This is a name that will crop up frequently, as he evolved a type of trimaran that had great success in this country and was the forerunner to most of the large, modern, racing craft.
 I used the evolved, hull cross-section on Starship my 35ft cruising trimaran.
 The optimum cruising-hull shape has not really radically changed for a number of years.
 The bottom of the craft is round.
 This shape supports the most weight for the least whetted-surface area.
 There are advantages to other shapes, but the basic form begins with the ‘U’.
 It can be flattened at the bottom towards the rear of the craft to give more buoyant lift and to encourage planing under certain conditions.
 Internally, the space will be restricted if the sides above the round bottom of the hull remain vertical or even have some tumblehome to reduce windage.
 This was the way that Toria, Kelsall’s first real racing trimaran was constructed Toria's round-bottomed transom detail, boat under construction